What are real estate transfer taxes? Who has to pay them? When are they due? Learn about real estate transfer taxes for the state of Utah.

 Utah doesn't have a real estate transfer tax.

 For the rest of the country, the average homeowner who purchases a $150,000 home will pay approximately $3,700 in closing costs.
 Included in these closing costs for people in most states is a real estate transfer tax.
+If you're a resident of Utah, you do not have to worry about the real estate transfer tax, so you can expect your closing costs to be lower.

 Ask your real estate agent what taxes and fees you will be paying during your closing.